umutesa/Codex/README.md

 # Codex : A Personal Codex Agent

 ##### Codex is an intelligent, interactive agent that understands context and responds to questions using multiple input formats.
-Whether you're exploring documents, datasets, or websites, Codex brings your personal knowledge to life through voice, visuals, and Q&A to answe questions about Umutesa
+Whether you're exploring documents, datasets, or websites, Codex brings your personal knowledge to life through voice, visuals, and Q&A to answe questions about Umutesa (yep, that's me !)

 <img width="1322" height="607" alt="Screenshot from 2025-09-04 10-28-52" src="https://github.com/user-attachments/assets/faf4690e-5889-4d99-87e4-7b68221ed768" />